Go Back

 Future Analysis Opportunities

-1. Incorporate monthly sales trends: Calculate dynamic safety stock levels, moving away from a fixed 90-day threshold to better manage seasonal demand spikes and holiday volatility.
+1. Incorporate monthly sales trends to calculate dynamic safety stock levels, replacing the fixed 90-day threshold to better manage seasonal demand and holiday volatility.

-2. Integrate store-level labor hours and employee turnover data: Determine if high shrinkage rates in specific locations correlate with staffing shortages or training gaps in inventory receiving protocols.
+2. Integrate store-level labor hours and employee turnover data to identify whether high shrinkage rates in specific locations correlate with staffing shortages or gaps in inventory receiving protocols.

-3. Investigate the root cause of the 35K-unit vendor discrepancy: Review delivery logs and warehouse records to identify if the missing stock is due to paperwork errors, shipping issues, or physical loss.
+3. Investigate the 35K-unit vendor discrepancy using delivery logs and warehouse records to determine if the variance stems from paperwork errors, shipping issues, or physical loss.

 ⚠️ Limitations & Assumptions

-1. Synthetic Dataset: As this project utilizes a fictional dataset, there is no specific operational details such as store layouts, staffing levels, cycle-count frequencies or security logs that would be needed for a root-cause analysis.
+1. Synthetic Dataset: This project uses a fictional dataset, so operational details like store layouts, staffing levels, cycle-count frequencies, or security logs are unavailable for root-cause analysis.

-2. Temporal Granularity: Inventory data was limited to annual snapshots (Start-of-Year and End-of-Year).
-This constraint prevented the analysis of month-to-month shrinkage trends, quarterly fluctuations, or specific “out-of-stock” periods.
+2. Temporal Granularity: Inventory data is limited to annual snapshots (Start-of-Year and End-of-Year), preventing analysis of monthly trends, quarterly fluctuations, or specific out-of-stock periods.

-3. Standardized Sales Velocity: The Days of Supply (DOS) calculation assumes a steady sales pace throughout the year.
-This is a high-level benchmark and does not account for holiday spikes or seasonality, which would change the speed of sales in a real business environment.
+3. Standardized Sales Velocity: The Days of Supply (DOS) calculation assumes a steady sales pace year-round — it does not account for holiday spikes or seasonality.

-4. Benchmark Proxies: The 90-day supply threshold and specific percentile benchmarks were established through internal data distribution analysis.
-These serve as logical proxies for business risk in the absence of internal company-defined KPI granularity.
+4. Data-Driven Benchmarks: The 90-day supply threshold and percentile benchmarks were derived from internal data distribution analysis, serving as logical estimates for business risk where company-defined KPIs were unavailable.

 📁 Project Structure